How to do business with Nottingham City Council

 Public money pays for the services, works and products that we purchase therefore; each procurement process aims to achieve value for money, fairness and transparency.
 It is a requirement of the regulations for contracting authorities to publicise procurement documents electronically.

-Local businesses offer a valuable contribution to the community and the development of the City.
 We encourage local suppliers to register on the Procurement Portal and take advantage of the opportunities available to provide the Council with the services, works and products required.